geoserver/geoserver.github.io/_posts/2025-05-13-developer-update.md

 The big news is that GeoServer 3 crowdfunding campaign phase one has been successful, allowing the [project plan milestones](https://docs.google.com/document/d/1EmI1kDsqeoxB9GANiiaZy56RY0pWbl6GqD4fq8EJ4oo/edit?tab=t.0#heading=h.u9va0zovek8y) to be scheduled.

-We are working around the GeoServer 2.28.0 release in September to avoid disruption to the project:
+We are working around the GeoServer release schedule to avoid disruption to the project:

-* **Milestone 1 : Preparation** (May-July)
+* **Milestone 1 : Preparation** (May-September)
   Doing everything possible ahead of time before the migration to spring-framework-6.

   Milestone 1 is already in progress, see the headings below for specific activities.